Schossi/CityBuilderWeb/_pages/manual/overview.md

 CCBK uses the built in input system.
 It is recommended to remove the new input system package if it was added from one of the newer templates in unity 6.

+## Navigation

+The newer NavMesh components are not currently used in CCBK.
+It still uses the global NavMesh workflow(baking navmesh from Navigation Tab) to maintain backwards compatibility to older Unity Versions.
+The difference between the two is not that big though and depending on the use case it can be changed relatively simply.

+For example to switch the Debug scene in the __Three__ demo we would do the following.
+- Delete the existing baked NavMesh in the Debug subfolder
+- Activate the 'Navigation' gameobject which contains the baking objects
+- On the red cube that blocks walking on the river create a NavMeshModifierVolume
+  - Set AreaType to 'NotWalkable' and adjust the Size
+- Create a NavMeshSurface component on 'Navigation'
+  - Set CollectionObjects to 'CurrentObjectHierarchy'
+  - Click the 'Bake' button to bake a new NavMesh
+- Deactivate the gameobjects below 'Navigation'
+- Click 'Play' and build a Property to check that navigation works correctly

+The 'CurrentObjectHierarchy' may not be applicable in all scenarios.
+When this is the case you may want to separate out different objects by layer and change the IncludeLayers setting.
+In the __Town__ demo no changes may need to be made whatsoever as the NavMesh is not baked upfront in that demo but instead by the NavMeshUpdater component.

 ## Roadmap

 Current development is focused on three main areas: